googlecreativelab/inside-music/README.md

 You can now run a local server such as `http-server`.
 To install `http-server`, run `npm install -g http-server`.
 You can now view the site in a browser.

-You'll have to add your own audio files for the experiment to work.
+NOTE: You'll have to add your own audio files for the experiment to work.

 ## Exploring your own music in VR

 We hope this experiment inspires musicians and coders to explore their own music in VR.
-Here's a step by step guide to bringing your own music into VR, using the open-source code from the Inside Music experiment.
+Here's a step-by-step guide to bringing your own music into VR, using the open-source code from the Inside Music experiment.
 The application supports anywhere from 1-7 stems.

 ### Preparing your stems

 First, export the stems of your song as `wav` and so that they all line up at the beginning.
-Create a folder for your song in the `audio/stems` folder for your song, for example our demo song is called 'drumming'.
+Create a folder for your song in the `audio/stems` folder.
+For example our demo song is called 'drumming'.

 ![drumming](./images/stems_folder.png)